-"Gov. Rick Snyder and I are moving quickly to fundamentally change the culture of DHS and ensure children committed to our care live in safe, loving and stable homes," said Corrigan, a former Michigan Supreme Court justice who has spent much of her career promoting adoption and foster care issues.
+"Gov. Rick Snyder and I are moving quickly to fundamentally change the culture of MDHHS and ensure children committed to our care live in safe, loving and stable homes," said Corrigan, a former Michigan Supreme Court justice who has spent much of her career promoting adoption and foster care issues.
 "In the past six months, we have taken concrete steps to hire hundreds of caseworkers, recruit and retain high quality foster and adoptive parents, provide essential resources for children and families, and remove barriers that left too many children waiting too long for a permanent home.

-DHS has been under the watch of a federal court monitor since 2008, when the state agreed to a series of sweeping reforms to settle a class-action lawsuit brought by Children's Rights on behalf of children in Michigan's child welfare system.
+MDHHS has been under the watch of a federal court monitor since 2008, when the state agreed to a series of sweeping reforms to settle a class-action lawsuit brought by Children's Rights on behalf of children in Michigan's child welfare system.

 Among the key changes to the 2008 agreement:

 - MDHHS will build on the new initiatives launched this year to recruit and retain high-quality foster families, provide essential resources to children and families, and remove barriers to adoption.

 - Caseworkers will spend less time filling out and filing reports and more time providing direct services to children and families.